 => Provide access control to custom post types and categories as well.

 => Help control access over your backend's menu and widgets.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-It is developed by Vasyl Martyniuk .
-The publisher is WordPress Plugin Repository.
-1,680,724+ users are already downloaded this.
+The author name is Vasyl Martyniuk .
+The publisher name is WordPress Plugin Repository.
+1,764,766+ users are downloaded this already.
 It was first get available on July 30, 2011.
-It was last get updated on September 16, 2018.
+It was last get upgraded on November 10, 2018.